thoughtworks/build-your-own-radar/README.md

 **_Note:_** The JSON file parsing is using D3 library, so consult the [D3 documentation](https://github.com/d3/d3-request/blob/master/README.md#json) for the data format details.

+### Deep linking

+BYOR supports two ways to deep link

+1 - You can use the optional query string parameter `blipId` to specify the blip to view.

+2 - You can use the optional query string parameter `quadrant` to specify the quadrant to view.
+Supported values are: `first`, `second`, `third`, `fourth`.

+_Note: blip id takes precedence when both are present_

 ### Building the radar

 Paste the URL in the input field on the home page.